 PREPARATION Review "shelter-in-place" procedures at least annually with your students; post sheltering guidelines.
-Explain to students the reasons for "shelter-in-place"-answer questions and re-assure П students Inventory classroom emergency equipment; advise administration of needed equipment or supplies.
-PEGPONGE RESPONSE BECOME FAMILIAR WITH CAMPUS LOCATIONS.
+Explain to students the reasons for "shelter-in-place"-answer questions and re-assure students Inventory classroom emergency equipment; advise administration of needed equipment or supplies.
+RESPONSE BECOME FAMILIAR WITH CAMPUS LOCATIONS.
 IDENTIFY SHELTER SPACES.
 RESPOND TO ALERT: "SHELTER IN PLACE.
-THIS IS NOT A DRILL." □ MOVE to your assigned shelter location with your students. □ SWEEP any students in the hallway into your shelter room. □ LOCK all exterior doors (lock exterior doors near your room.) □ CLOSE windows.
-TURN OFF any classroom heating or ventilation; cover air vents with plastic □ Instruct students to stay calm.
-Share developmentally appropriate information. □ Do not use the telephone system to request information (follow protocols for email.)
-ASSESS SITUATION: ш ☐ Inventory any injuries or other problems (panic, medical emergencies.) ☐ Communicate problems to main office. ☐ Take a complete written roll of all students in your classroom.
+THIS IS NOT A DRILL." ☐ MOVE to your assigned shelter location with your students. ☐ SWEEP any students in the hallway into your shelter room. ☐ LOCK all exterior doors (lock exterior doors near your room.) ☐ CLOSE windows. ☐ TURN OFF any classroom heating or ventilation; cover air vents with plastic ☐ Instruct students to stay calm.
+Share developmentally appropriate information. ☐ Do not use the telephone system to request information (follow protocols for email.)
+ASSESS SITUATION: ☐ Inventory any injuries or other problems (panic, medical emergencies.) ☐ Communicate problems to main office. ☐ Take a complete written roll of all students in your classroom.
 CARE FOR THE STUDENTS IN YOUR SUPERVISION: ☐ Provide first aid if needed.
-Calm and re-assure upset students. ☐ Use supplies in your emergency kit as needed or necessary. ☐ Occupy students with activities, music, reading, etc. to reduce anxiety.
-WAIT FOR INSTRUCTIONS: ☐ Monitor email for updates from administration.
+Calm and re-assure upset students. ☐ Use supplies in your emergency kit as needed or necessary.
+Occupy students with activities, music, reading, etc. to reduce anxiety. ☐ Monitor email for updates from administration.
 WAIT FOR "ALL CLEAR" SIGNAL or communications from command post or responders.
-Follow any instructions on exiting or ventilating the building.
+Follow any instructions on exiting or ventilating the building. responders.
+Tonow any instructions on exiting of ventuating the building.
 RECOVERY Assess the need for aftercare or counseling by students in your care.
 Contact front office with names/numbers of students who may need counseling or aftercare.
-RESUME NORMAL OPERATIONS as soon as possible.
-V 1 administrators.)
-Participate in debriefing sessions.
-Provide feedback to administration to improve planning/response cycle.
-Inventory and re-stock emergency supplies as needed. ,
+Communicate only confirmed information to students (expect an e-mail from administrators.)
+1 planning/response cycle.
+Inventory and re-stock emergency supplies as needed. inventory and re-stock emergency supplies as needed.